-The example illustrates how n-grams can help for instance in speech recognition as both sentences might sound quite similar in spoken language.
-However, it is more likely that the last word of the sentence is beach instead of peach.
+The example illustrates how n-grams can help in speech recognition as both sentences might sound quite similar in spoken language.
+However, it is more likely that the last word of the sentence is beach, not peach.

-In our example we looked at the whole history of a word.
-In a bigram language model, we would only analyze a sequence of 2 words (i.e. ‘the beach’ vs. ‘the peach’), in a trigram language model a sequence of 3 words and so forth.
+In our example, we looked at the whole history of a word.
+In a bigram language model, we would only analyze sequences of two words (i.e., ‘the beach’ vs. ‘the peach’), in a trigram language model a sequence of three words, and so forth.
 The higher n, the more accurate the predictions can be.
 However, it also increases the computational power and the risk of sparse data.

-Working with the counts of a word sequence is a very straightforward way.
-Nevertheless, it comes with some disadvantages.
-As the example already illustrated, even for large data corpora it can happen, that the count of a sentence is zero.
+Working with the counts of a word sequence is a very straightforward approach.
+However, it has some disadvantages.
+As the example has already illustrated, even for large data corpora, it can happen that the count of a sentence is zero.
 This will lead to a probability of zero even though the probability might be larger than zero.
-Moreover, when wanting to predict the probability of a sequence of words, the number of counts can get very large if we want to compare it to all possible sequences of that length which will consume a lot of resources.
+Moreover, when wanting to predict the probability of a sequence of words, the number of counts can get very large if we want to compare it to all possible sequences of that length, which will consume a lot of resources.

 Self-Check Questions